-MUD by nearly 2 dB and by 0.5 dB for MMSE-MUD.
+It has been shown that OFDM-CDMA offers great advantages for the application of multi-user detection in frequency selective environments.
+Due to flat fading on each subcarrier the computational costs for MUD are much lower than for comparable single-carrier systems.
+In coded systems the use of channel state information improves the performance of ZF-MUD by nearly 2 dB and by 0.5 dB for MMSE-MUD.
 Combining MMSE-MUD and PIC leads to a remarkable performance.
-If the MMSE filter is only used as a catalyst in an initial stage, the performance of a single-user system is reached for a bit error rate of $P_b = 10^{-5}$ even for $J = G_p$.
+However, the MMSE filter should only be used in an initial run for increasing the SINR at the decoder inputs and should then be turned off.
+In this case, the performance of a single-user system is reached for a bit error rate of $P_b = 10^{-5}$ even for $J = G_p$.